Chapter 3: Death and his Friends

 Aayan shot him an exasperated look.
 “My uncle is not going to have me executed for saying he needs to grow a spine.”

-“Maybe not,” Holden conceded, “but your uncle is not particularly, the most,”—he dropped his voice to a whisper—“stable man we know.”
+“Maybe not,” Holden conceded, “but your uncle is not particularly the most”—he dropped his voice to a whisper— “stable man we know.”

 “Also, true.”

 Aayan sighed, stroked Honey’s nose, and attempted to tame his frustration.
 The king had a habit of being unpredictable.
 One minute he was praising his councilors for their good work, the next he was destroying the throne room and having someone hung for their insolence alone.
-King Targon was not a stable man and for that, most treaded lightly around him, too timid to test his temper.
+King Targon was not a predictable man and for that, most treaded lightly around him, too timid to test his temper.

 The citizens of Kaidra knew this too, but luckily for them, the king rarely made public appearances, as he preferred to stay inside his castle.